Decoding business model transformation

 Substantially changing the way you operate, of course, brings its own risks.
 Moving away from established revenue models can mean you are suddenly competing against small, agile, innovative disruptors, whose low cost base and tech-driven approach enables them to adjust to shifting customer demands more easily.

-Embracing digital technology also potentially increases the threat of cybercriminals and hackers.
+Embracing digital technology and digital model transformation also potentially increases the threat of cybercriminals and hackers.
 From criminal gangs to nation-state players, cyberattacks are increasingly well-resourced and highly targeted.
-Thriving and surviving in the new economy means keeping one eye on threat vectors and ensuring that cybersecurity considerations are embedded in strategic planning.
+Thriving and surviving in the new economy and creating a resilient business model means keeping one eye on threat vectors and ensuring that cybersecurity considerations are embedded in strategic planning.

 Behind all of this is a more existential threat – climate change.
 Extreme weather events are forcing factory closures and disrupting supply chains.
 The sustainability imperative is driving new legislation and shifting consumer demands.
 Balancing business innovation against business resiliency necessitates factoring in the wide-ranging impact of this new reality.

-So what can businesses do amid such seismic shifts?
+So what can businesses do amid such seismic shifts to encourage business resiliency?
 How can business model innovation be effectively pursued?
 Well, innovation, from sustainable innovation to commercial innovation, increasingly means making the most of your data.

 This starts with collecting, standardizing, and analyzing it in a way that means it can be effectively utilized.
 From supply chain to sales, design to distribution, manufacturers produce huge amounts of data.
-Having all this information in the right state enables businesses to make decisions far beyond next quarter’s budget.
+Having all this information in the right state enables businesses to make decisions far beyond next quarter’s budget, and allows for successful business model innovation.

 “The most logical next step in using data to manage this scale of transformation is the virtual twin,” says Florence Verzelen.
 “Take your products, for example.
 If you have a virtual twin of your product, you can optimize it at the design stage, boosting its quality and durability – and help reduce its environmental footprint.
 But you can also model the whole post-sales life of that product, looking at how it might need to be maintained, how its components could best be recycled when it has reached its end of life, and what its second or third lives could be.